Afia Walking Tree

 The Conga Drum!

-Beginning Class, Friday
+Beginning Class, Saturday

 We will learn basic technique and sounds; how to sit and hold the drum; and a few simple rhythms to get us started with this charismatic drum.
 We will also learn some of the history of the development of this drum from Africa to Cuba to North America.
+We will practice the strokes in the rhythm Iyesa, a rhythm that originated in Nigeria and was preserved in Cuba.
+It is a beautiful, melodic rhythm with lots of songs.

-Orisha Song Class, Saturday
+Orisha Song Class, Sunday

 Debbie Fier